Table of contents

 Hence, all effort has its source in and disappears into non-effort.
 If tension is observed passively, we are not the tension but the space from which it appears spreads, and disappears… Ultimately, effort as psychological intention must die away, devoured by the intuition of the infinite.p.
 201

 In an asana there are actions that we must perform; the muscles are working, we hold the pose – but, as we mature in our practice and become more skilled, we learn how to balance this effort with relaxation.
-Instead of over using the muscles we work on the level of the skin.
+Instead of overusing the muscles, we work on the level of the skin.
 This changes our perspective – the muscles are still working but in a much more subtle way.
 The pose is held by the bones – the skeletal structure allows for stability and concentrating on the movements of the skin reduces any tension that may be in the pose.
 When we reach the correct alignment, there is no extraneous effort.
 For example in a building, if each block is perfectly placed on top of the other; additional structures are unnecessary to shore up the building; it can stand on its own.
 In our own bodies we must initially exert a fair amount of effort to address our structural and alignment imperfections, but as we advance and overcome aspects of these structural challenges, finding the right alignment leads to a feeling of balance that is effortless.
 This frees up our energy, or life force to penetrate within, instead of expending it outwards.
 At this stage we don’t experience our actions as effort anymore.
 Instead, we experience joy – the joy of exploring the depths of our own body-mind – we want to stay in the asana because we experience a state of wholeness and surrender.
-There is no need for will power to hold us there.
+There is no need for willpower to hold us there.
 On the contrary, if somebody (a teacher for example) instructs us to come out of the asanas we feel that we are missing something we could have gotten by staying more.
 This is what it means that the psychological effort has completely ceased.

-Effortless effort is a principle that applies not only to our practice, but to life in general.
+Effortless effort is a principle that applies not only to our practice but to life in general.
 There is certainly effort in life, but, if this effort is done out of some kind of struggle, then it’s wrong, and we should look into it and find out what are we struggling with.
 Effort does not inherently imply struggle.
 We have to apply some effort in order to keep life going, but if in our daily life we constantly experience hardship, then we invest too much energy.
-If we easily become fatigued and need to tighten our jaws to hold on – then we probably haven’t yet learnt the principle of effortless effort.
+If we easily become fatigued and need to tighten our jaws to hold on – then we probably haven’t yet learned the principle of effortless effort.